bessinnica/Loc-markdig-azuredocs-test/articles/api-management/api-management-howto-integrate-internal-vnet-appgateway.md

 $echoapiRule = New-AzureRmApplicationGatewayPathRuleConfig -Name "externalapis" -Paths "/echo/*" -BackendAddressPool $apimProxyBackendPool -BackendHttpSettings $apimPoolSetting
 ```

-If the path doesn't match the path rules we want to enable from API Management, the rule path map configuration also configures a default back-end address pool named **dummyBackendPool**.
-For example, http://api.contoso.net/calc/* goes to **dummyBackendPool** as it is defined as the default pool for un-matched traffic.
+If the path doesn't match the path rules we want to enable from API Management, the rule path map configuration also configures a default back-end address pool named <strong>dummyBackendPool</strong>.
+For example, <http://api.contoso.net/calc/*> goes to <strong>dummyBackendPool</strong> as it is defined as the default pool for un-matched traffic.

 ```powershell
 $urlPathMap = New-AzureRmApplicationGatewayUrlPathMapConfig -Name "urlpathmap" -PathRules $echoapiRule, $dummyPathRule -DefaultBackendAddressPool $dummyBackendPool -DefaultBackendHttpSettings $dummyBackendSetting